kjwilsondev/2022-portfolio/README.md

 Hello! 🙋🏾‍♂️

+If you are looking for the code to my current portfolio it is in a private repo :(

 This is the repository for my hand-made portfolio site. 🙇🏾‍♂️ This site is built with HTML, CSS, & JS
 I used parallax.js and the aos library.